joseph-flinn/site/frontend/src/posts/gen-ai-development-1.md

 While working on correcting it, I caught the agent rereading the files that it had just read instead of using what was already in its context.
 This highlights an issue with short-term and long-term memory while working on the same task.
 This is both frustrating from a time efficiency perspective as well as an economic one since tokens are being burned through doing the same thing.
+I was also finding it "forgetting" how I told it to use git.
+I have GPG signing set up for my account.
+Claude doesn't know the password for my GPG key (and I will not give it access to use it).
+I explicitly told it to skip GPG signing in the CLAUDE.md file.
+However, every time it would try committing the first time in the session it would try with the GPG signing key.

 And now on to the scariest part of this whole experience.
 While I was getting familiar with how the plugin worked while directing Claude in fixing the issues, I noted that the plugin didn't support